kodecocodes/i9t/app-thinning/app-thinning.markdown

 Using these new settings along with scale factors and device types allows the App Store to slice your app into more targetted bundles for a given device.

 As you noticed earlier, the **Santa Cruz** assets were not correctly compiled into the **Assets.xcassets** catalog within Xcode, resulting in images being copied over to the main bundle.
-This means they won't be sliced, landing them on devices where they wont' all be used.
+This means they won't be sliced, landing them on devices where they won't all be used.

 The fix for this is quite simple.
 Just stick the **Santa Cruz** PNGs into the Asset Catalog.